33YANG/gitskills/README.md

 # This is a repository of recording skills at work
-Something like git command or others
+Something like git command or others.